 Course: Managing users in Entrust Authority Security Manager Administration

-Managing users in Entrust Authority Security Manager Administration is a one-day, instructor-led, hands-on overview of user and device management using the Entrust Authority Security Manager Administration application.
+Managing users in Entrust Authority Security Manager Administration is a two-day, instructor-led, hands-on overview of user and device management using the Entrust Authority Security Manager Administration application.

 The introductory lessons of this course provide participants with background information on data security and the cryptographic operations of encryption and digital signatures.
 The concept of the digital ID is introduced, which leads into a discussion about digital certificates and the functionality of the Certification Authority.

 Entrust Authority Security Manager serves as the Certification Authority in the Entrust public-key infrastructure.
 Participants will assume the role of an Administrator in the infrastructure and will log into Entrust Authority Security Manager Administration on the Windows operating system to learn how to manage digital IDs for users and devices, including registering users, activating and recovering digital IDs, changing account properties, updating key pairs and performing other routine administrative tasks.

 Hands-on exercises at the end of each section provide participants with the ability to apply the knowledge gained through the lecture segment of each lesson.

 Prerequisites: While prior knowledge of the concepts behind the public-key infrastructure is helpful, participants do not require any previous experience with Entrust products.
 Previous experience with the Windows operating system is required as the hands-on exercises are completed on computers running Windows Server 2008 R2.

 Who should attend: This course is intended for technology professionals who will be managing the Entrust Authority Security Manager users and devices it supports, including:

 Upon completion of this course, participants will be able to: